P-Argyropoulos/Space-Steps/Game Concept and Future Steps.md

 # Space-Steps (In Progress)

-Game Concept: After a supernova explosion far away from our current scene, a space crew tries to protect their space station from the incoming asteroid storm cause by the explosion.
+Game Concept: After a supernova explosion far away from our current scene, a space crew tries to protect their space station from the incoming asteroid storm caused by the explosion.

 Features to add: